sanjuus/-100DaysofAI/Week 2/README.md

 ### Practical Implementation

+##  👉 DAY 3 | streak 10

+- Standardization (z-scaling)

+### what I learned

+- what is standardization?
+- why do we use it?
+- when to use?
+- matheatical Intution
+- Advantages and Disadvantages

+### Practical Implementation

+- Demonstrated Standardization
+- Comapred with histplots and scatterplots
+- Understanding the data before and after scaling

 - Implemented Ctaboost for the competition
 - Feature engineering - scaled, transformed, extracted
 - Model building, prediction, evaluation